 Saves the active file under a new name.
 If the active file has previously been saved, the original copy will remain available.
 If you later use File|Save after using File|Save As, it will save under the new name as well.
 This is indicated by the file name on the tab which changes after you use File|Save As.

-If you do specify an extension, EditPad will save the file with that extension.
-If the extension is part of another file type, all the file type dependent settings such as auto indent, number lines and word wrap will be changed to match the settings for that new file type as made in the file type configuration.
+If you do specify an extension, EditPad saves the file with that extension.
+If the extension is part of another file type then all the file type dependent settings are changed to match the settings for that new file type as made in the file type configuration.

 File|Save Copy As